The official blog of the Lung Institute.

 Fried foods can also cause gas and bloating, which can make breathing difficult.
 Perhaps you really enjoy eating fried foods, what can you do?
 Here are some options: try coating your chicken in flour or breadcrumbs and baking it in the oven or cut a potato into wedges, sprinkle with olive oil, lightly coat with herbs and spices, and bake it in the oven.
 Voila!

 Water is the best choice for hydration, but sometimes you might want a little flavor.
 Instead of reaching for the sugary, carbonated drinks, try naturally-flavored water.
 You can easily infuse your water with fruit for flavor.
 Your lungs will thank you.
 Check out some recipes here.

 With so many great alternatives, you can hopefully enjoy your favorite foods again.
 Remember that it’s important to ask your doctor before changing your diet.
-Healthy eating habits and trying alternative foods along with treatments such as stem cell therapy could improve your quality of life.
+Healthy eating habits and trying alternative foods along with treatments such as cellular therapy could improve your quality of life.